25 January 2019

 Once you’re in the car, observe the visibility from the driver’s seat – check mirrors and blind spots.
 Get a feel for the basic controls and the layout of the instrument panel.
 It may be a bit awkward at first, but when you’re comfortable you can venture out on to the roads.

 Typically, a test drive should last for at least a half an hour, so that you can get a feel for the speed, handling, brakes and overall performance.
+This is particularly important when buying a pre-owned car because only by test driving it will you see that something is ‘off’.
 A sales person from the dealership will probably accompany you on the drive and feel free to invite a trusted friend along.
 (Don’t take a friend along on a real date though!)

 It’s the perfect opportunity to ask the sales person about the engine, fuel consumption and features such as cruise control, connectivity and, of course, safety features.